Presurgical Evaluation Clinic (PEC)

 The Importance of an Evaluation

-Our team of experts evaluate you either in a clinic or by phone about a week before surgery.
-Certain medical conditions or procedures determine whether we can talk to you by phone or need to see you in clinic.
+Our team of experts evaluate you in a clinic about a week before surgery.
+Certain medical conditions or procedures determine whether we need to see you in clinic.

 The typical preoperative visit gives the surgery, anesthesia, and hospital care teams a good idea of your overall health and any concerns that should be addressed before the surgery can be done safely.
 In addition to asking questions, the teams will review your health history and results of tests and exams leading up to the surgery.